ianb/intra-game/README.md

 # FAQ

+## What are you trying to accomplish with this?

+There's lots of LLM-based games that let the LLM hallucinate the entire story.
+But these have a dreamlike quality to them... things come into existance only as they are imagined.
+They are ungrounded.
+A normal text adventure has a very strict structure, with a set of formal commands to navigate that structure.

+In this game I'm trying to have a bit of both.
+There's an underlying game model and a grounding to the story, but with opportunities for the user and LLM to navigate that together in imaginative ways.

 ## Why Gemini?

 Entirely because Gemini offers a generous free tier, making it possible to share this application without much risk of large API charges.